Outdoor Adventure, Vermont Style

 The first thing most people notice—really it’s impossible not to—is the sheer physical beauty of our surroundings and the campus.
 Lyndon’s is a compact, modern, and well-equipped campus perched atop Vail Hill overlooking Burke Mountain and the Passumpsic River Valley.
 Our corner of Vermont, the Northeast Kingdom, has been designated as a geo-tourism destination by National Geographic—the first region in the U.S. to achieve that distinction.

 A Full-time Adventure Program Coordinator?

 Meet Jamie Struck, Lyndon’s adventure coordinator.
 Jamie manages the College’s adventure programs on campus and throughout the Northeast Kingdom, as well as hosting treks further afield when school is not in session.
-He also facilitates LOOP, the Lyndon Outdoor Orientation Program for new students.

 Jamie Struck, Adventure Programs Coordinator